Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Performance Analysis

-Since our analysis is based on gray images, we transform the colored images into gray images by taking the average across the three color channels.
-We compute the relative percentage noise, denoted as $\zeta$, by
+Our analysis is based only on the gray images, hence we bring in a transformation of the colored images into gray images and such a process considers the average of the three color channels.
+The relative percentage noise, denoted as $\zeta$, can be computed by using

-The original noise-free image $\mathcal{I}_{100 \times 100}$ is imposed with diverse levels of noise intensities by changing $\sigma$ of the PDF in Eqn.~\eqref{eqn:gauss} to create three noisy images with $\zeta=30\%$, $40\%$, and $50\%$.
-Since $\mathcal{U}$'s represent images, each entry of these matrices should be between 0--255 even after imposing the noise.
-Thus, we adjust $\mathcal{U}$ by replacing the values less than zero with zeros and the values more than 255 with 255s.
+The original noise-free image $\mathcal{I}_{100 \times 100}$ is enforced with different layers of noise intensities by using a variety of values of $\sigma$ of the GPDF in Eqn.~\eqref{eqn:gauss} to construct different images with noise levels such as with $\zeta=30\%$, $40\%$, and $50\%$.
+Then the entries in $\mathcal{U}$ should be between 0-255 regardless of imposing the noise.
+Consequently, we adjust the rows of $\mathcal{U}$ by replacing anything below zero or above 255 with 255s.